any2api/any2api-cli/README.md

 ## Run any2api-cli using Vagrant

 Yet another way to run any2api-cli is using Vagrant.
-After cloning this repository, run the following commands:
+After cloning the [any2api-cli](https://github.com/any2api/any2api-cli) repository, run the following commands:

     vagrant up
     vagrant ssh